CoderiGenius/RaftNote/RaftNote.md

   - If the logs have last entries with different terms, then the log with the later term is more up-to-date.
   - If the logs end with the same term, then whichever log is longer is more up-to-date.
 ###### Committing entries from previous terms
+-  A new leader cannot immediately conclude that an entry from a previous term is committed once it is stored on a majority of servers, and it can still be overwritten by a future leader.
+- To eliminate problems like the one in Figure 8, Raft never commits log entries from previous terms by counting replicas.
+Only log entries from the leader’s current term are committed by counting replicas
+##### 5.5 Follower and candidate crashes
+- If a follower or candidate crashes, then future RequestVote and AppendEntries RPCs sent to it will fail.
+Raft handles these failures by retrying indeﬁnitely;
+- if the crashed server restarts, then the RPC will complete successfully.
+- If a server crashes after completing an RPC but before responding, then it will receive the same RPC again after it restarts.
+Raft RPCs are idempotent, so this causes no harm.
+##### 5.6  Timing and availability
+-  Raft is that safety must not depend on timing
+- withouta steady leader, Raft cannotmake progress.
+- Leader election is the aspect of Raft where timing is most critical.
+-  Raft will be able to elect and maintain a steady leader as long as the system satisﬁes the following timing requirement:
+    - broadcastTime << electionTimeout << MTBF
+    - In this inequality **broadcastTime** is the average time it takes a server to send RPCs in parallel to every server in the cluster and receive their responses
+    - electionTimeout is the election timeout
+    -  and MTBF is the average time between failures for a single server.
+    - The **broadcast time** should be an order of **magnitude less** than the election timeout so that leaders can reliably send the heartbeat messages required to **keep followers from starting elections**
+    -  given the randomized approach used for election timeouts, this inequality also makes split votes unlikely
+    - The **election timeout** should be a few orders of **magnitude less** than MTBF so that the system makes **steady progress**
+-  the broadcast time may range from 0.5ms to 20ms, depending on storage technology
+- the election timeout is likely to be somewherebetween 10ms and 500ms
+- MTBFs are several months or more, which easily satisﬁes the timing requirement.
+#### Cluster membership changes
+- use a two-phase approach